 6. Check your wallet balance to see if your transaction was successful and the amount you sent to your wallet was received (it should be slightly less due to fees).
 It might take some time to go through, so be patient.
 You should be able to see the incoming transaction in your wallet.

 7. Wipe, reset, and erase your wallet (Trezor Doc, Ledger Doc).
-We're going to test your seed and recover your wallet (because it'll suck if you're recovering your wallet for the first time in the future, with all your coins on it, and it doesn't work).
+We're going to test your seed phrase and recover your wallet (because it'll suck if you're recovering your wallet for the first time in the future, with all your coins on it, and it doesn't work).

-- Make sure whatever you wrote your seed on will last a long time or consider writing your seed on a durable material (like metal).
+- Make sure whatever you wrote your seed phrase on will last a long time or consider writing your seed on a durable material (like metal).